Danitilahun/Coding-Challenges/command-line-app/README.md

 - The tasks are stored in a file located at `C:\Users\<your-username>\tasks.txt`.
 - Ensure the `todo.py` script has proper permissions to read/write to this file.

----

-## Contributing

-Feel free to fork the project, make changes, and submit a pull request.
-Suggestions and improvements are always welcome!

----

-## License

-This project is open-source and available under the [MIT License](LICENSE).